dotnet/runtime/docs/design/features/OnStackReplacement.md

 by this rule, methods that do not contain any loops will not have any patchpoints.

-From a compilation standpoint, it would be ideal if patchpoints were also stack empty points, as this tends to minimize the live state.
+From a compilation standpoint, it would be ideal if patchpoints were also IL stack empty points, as this tends to minimize and regularize the live state.
 However, there is no guarantee that execution of a method will reach stack empty points with any frequency.
 So, a fully general patchpoint mechanism must handle the case where the evaluation stack is not empty.
 However, it may be acceptable to only allow patchpoints at stack empty points, as loops that execute with non-empty evaluation stacks are likely rare.

 It is also beneficial if patchpoint selection works via a fairly simple set of rules, and here we propose that using the set of _lexical back edges_ or